Omikhleia/markdown.sile/examples/pandoc-tables.md

    First    row                12.0 Example of a row that
                                     spans multiple lines.

-  Second    row                 5.0 Here's another one
+  Second    row                 5.0 Here's another one.
-                                    that also spans multiple
-                                    lines.
 ----------- ------- --------------- -------------------------

 : Here's a multiline table without a header.